sajjadGG/book-python/control-flow/loop-while.rst

     #.
 If grade is on a new grade scale - add it to report card
     #.
 If grade is not on a new grade scale - print "Grade is not allowed" and continue input
     #.
 If user pressed Enter key, end inserting data
     #.
-At the end, print on the screen calculated mean
+At the end, print calculated mean
     #.
 Test case when report list is empty

 :Polish: